yeo-yiheng/xyfer/README.md

 11. Run `npm install solc`

+12. Run `npm install web3`

-12. Run `node address.js`
+13. Run `node address.js`

-13. Pop the login.html file path into your browser, and play around for a simulated experience.
+14. Pop the login.html file path into your browser, and play around for a simulated experience.

 _Disclaimers:_
 1. _The prototype is still a work-in-progress and you may encounter some errors or unexpected behavior._